Josh Bowes ’23 has spent the past month channeling his passion for global affairs into research for a Washington, D.C.-based think tank.

 After Bowes graduates this spring, he’d like to continue working for a think tank or find a position in geopolitics, global affairs, or policymaking.

 “I would love to work in geopolitical research and writing or work for a government agency like the State Department, National Security Agency, or United Nations,” he said.
-“Through this internship, I’m learning how to conduct high-level research on important topics, how to think creatively about critical issues, and write intelligently and astutely about major global affairs.”Tags: comparative philosophy, global affairs, Presidential Ambassador Program
+“Through this internship, I’m learning how to conduct high-level research on important topics, how to think creatively about critical issues, and write intelligently and astutely about major global affairs.”Tags: comparative philosophy, global affairs, internships, Presidential Ambassador Program